Maryamlaine/Airbnb/README.md

 *
 *
 * FLASK API to render data from the database to the front-end application
-* HTML/JS/CSS using GeoJSON, Leaflet.js, Bootstrap, and Tableau for the webpage and visualizations
+* HTML/JS/CSS using GeoJSON, Choropleth Leaflet, Bootstrap, and Tableau for the webpage and visualizations
 * Heroku cloud platform for app deployment <p>

-# Machine Learning
+# Machine Learning Models

+Topic  Model?
+Price Model?
+Naive Biase?
+XGBoost?
 ​
 # Visualizations

+# Conclusions

+Based on predictions from our models and visualizations:​<p>

+1. The most expensive neighborhoods to rent in are Bel-Air and Harbor City at $1300/night, and the least expensive is Huntington Park at $19/night.​<p>

+2. Desirable neighborhoods have higher average prices, and the longer a person has been registered as a host, the higher the rental price. ​ <p>

+3. Amenities tend to influence overall price.
+Indoor fireplaces have the largest pricing influence followed by hot tubs.

 # Webpage